wp-plugins/sendit/readme.txt

 1. Upload `sendit dir` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to settings and edit your mailing list or create new one
+4. Setup (if needed) your SMTP favorite settings
+5. Setup (if you have large list) the interval and how many emails to sends

 [Sendit Readme](http://www.giuseppesurace.com "Sendit Readme") (Installation Tab)